nuuuwan/news_lk3_data/README.md

 *2024-03-02 08:23:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194035) · `si`

-*Today marks the 73rd anniversary of the Sri Lanka Air Force, celebrated as a priority for the National Assembly's security.*
+Today marks the 73rd anniversary of the Sri Lanka Air Force, celebrated as a priority for the National Assembly's security.

+🟩

 The 73th Anniversary of the Sri Lanka Air Force has today (02).